 \section{introduction}

-Understanding the nature of the mysterious dark matter (DM) in the Universe is one of the greatest challenges in the frontier science today, although the astrophysical and cosmological observations have strong indirect evidences of DM existence \cite{bertone2010particle,bertone2010particle,clowe2006direct,ade2016planck}.
-Many DM candidates and laboratory experiments have been proposed to shed light on the nature of dark matter \cite{armengaud2012search,PhysRevD.88.012002,PhysRevD.104.115033,buettner2022neutrinos,djuvsland2023inverse,ren2015probing}.
+{The nature of the dark matter (DM) in the Universe is mysterious,} although the astrophysical and cosmological observations have strong indirect evidences of DM existence \cite{clowe2006direct,ade2016planck}.
+Many DM candidates and laboratory experiments have been proposed to shed light on the nature of dark matter \cite{bertone2010particle,armengaud2012search,baum2023mineral,PhysRevD.88.012002,PhysRevD.104.115033,buettner2022neutrinos,djuvsland2023inverse,ren2015probing}.
 The class of DM candidates that has attracted the most attention is weakly interacting massive particles (WIMPs) \cite{roszkowski2018wimp,hooper2007dark,oikonomou2007direct,PhysRevD.75.023513}.
 Another very popular and novel class of DM candidates is axion and axion-like particles \cite{PhysRevLett.124.251802,hall2020axion,PhysRevD.103.044036,PhysRevD.106.044041,PhysRevD.107.064071,marsh2016axion}, which motivate new ways for DM searches.
 To make progress on the dark matter problem, current efforts emphasize experimental diversification, probing different models over a wide mass range \cite{bertone2018new,RevModPhys.90.025008}.
-The bosonic DM scenario is one of the most popular candidates, which can have a sub-eV mass and behaves more like a classical wave than a particle.
-Amongst the motivated candidates in this category, the QCD axion and axionlike particles mainly have derivative interaction with Standard Model (SM) particles, which are parity-odd pseudo-Nambu-Goldstone bosons (PNGBs) \cite{fan2016ultralight,abe2021direct,abe2020pseudo,PhysRevD.104.035011,ge2022x,addazi2022qcd,PhysRevLett.119.191801}.
-For light, parity-even bosons, the most famous DM candidates are dilatons \cite{taylor1988dilaton,damour1994string,PhysRevD.91.015015}.
-In those models, a scalar field is introduced and coupled to the standard-model fields.
-Such scalar fields are ubiquitous in theories with high dimensions, such as the string theory with dilaton fields \cite{PhysRevLett.89.081601,PhysRevD.65.023508}. {In addition, the massive scalar fields also are introduced in the scalar-tensor theories.}
+The bosonic DM scenario is one of the most popular candidates, which can have a sub-eV mass and behave more like a classical wave than a particle.
+Among the motivated candidates in this category, QCD axion and axion-like particles mainly have derivative interaction with Standard Model (SM) particles, which are parity-odd pseudo-Nambu-Goldstone bosons (PNGBs) \cite{fan2016ultralight,abe2021direct,abe2020pseudo,PhysRevD.104.035011,ge2022x,addazi2022qcd,PhysRevLett.119.191801}.
+For light, parity-even bosonic candidates, dilatons are particularly prominent \cite{taylor1988dilaton,damour1994string,PhysRevD.91.015015}.
+In those models, a light scalar field is introduced and coupled to standard-model fields.
+Such scalar fields are ubiquitous in theories with high dimensions, such as the string theory \cite{PhysRevLett.89.081601,PhysRevD.65.023508}. {In addition, the massive scalar fields also are introduced in the scalar-tensor theories.}